Extensible programming: Character of the historical movement

 any programming language in which programs and data are essentially interchangeable can be regarded as an extendible [sic] language. ... this can be seen very easily from the fact that Lisp has been used as an extendible language for years.

-At the 1969 conference, Simula was presented as an extensible programming language.
+At the 1969 conference, Simula was presented as an extensible language.

-Standish described three classes of language extension, which he called paraphrase, orthophrase, and metaphrase (otherwise paraphrase and metaphrase being translation terms).
+Standish described three classes of language extension, which he named paraphrase, orthophrase, and metaphrase (otherwise paraphrase and metaphrase being translation terms).